Call us: 0800 347 257

 Case notes

+Case notes will never identify the individual making the complaint.
 If you have concerns about being identifiable in a case note, please talk to us.
-We will consider your concerns in deciding whether to publish a case note or how the case note is presented.
+We will consider your concerns when deciding whether to publish a case note or how the case note is presented.

 Collection

-• Professional memberships
+• professional memberships

-• Business information, including trading structure and type of financial services offered.
+• business information, including trading structure and type of financial services offered.

-Participant and stakeholder newsletters
+Participant and other stakeholder communications

-• Unique opens – The number and email addresses of subscribers that have opened the email
+• Unique opens – The number and email addresses of subscribers that have opened the email.

-• Not opened – The number and email addresses of subscribers that didn’t open the email
+• Not opened – The number and email addresses of subscribers that didn’t open the email.

 • Most popular links – The most clicks on any links directing to other websites or information not contained in the email.